Theoblanc/Theoblanc/README.md

 Passionate about **Container Technologies & Orchestration**, I excel in leveraging **Docker** and **Kubernetes** to create secure, scalable environments.
 My programming prowess is defined by **Typescript** and **Go**, where I craft efficient, robust applications.
 I’m deeply invested in **Architecture & Design**, focusing on **Microservice Architecture**, **Event-Driven Architectures**, and **Clean Code** practices to build systems that are not only resilient but also scalable and maintainable.

-🚀 I'm always on the lookout to collaborate and innovate.
-Dive into my repositories or connect on GitHub to discover more about my technical journeys and contributions!

 ## 🌐 Socials

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/your-linkedin-id)